nixworks/public/news/2014/06/14/README.md

 ##### 2014 pro-Russian conflict in Ukraine
 ### [A Ukraine military Ilyushin Il-76 airlifter is shot down, killing all 49 people on board. ](/news/2014/06/14/a-ukraine-military-ilyushin-il-76-airlifter-is-shot-down-killing-all-49-people-on-board.md)
-_Context: Ilyushin Il-76, is shot down, Ukrainian military, 2014 pro-Russian conflict in Ukraine_
+_Context: 2014 pro-Russian conflict in Ukraine, Ukrainian military, Ilyushin Il-76, is shot down_

 ##### Syrian Civil War
 ### [A bomb explodes in the town of al-Mayadin in Deir al-Zor province near the Iraqi border killing 8. ](/news/2014/06/14/a-bomb-explodes-in-the-town-of-al-mayadin-in-deir-al-zor-province-near-the-iraqi-border-killing-8.md)